 Newly planted trees may exhibit true signs of Verticillium wilt, but removing or treating them may not be necessary.

 Be sure to keep your affected tree properly pruned.
 Remove all of the affected areas and dispose of them properly by putting them in a plastic bag in your trash can far from other plants.
 Don’t chip these branches for mulch or add affected leaves to your compost.
 Remember to clean your shears and tools thoroughly after each pruning.
+Crop rotation and soil fumigation are also some of the processes you can consider as they can also help solve problems of fusarium wilt, pathogen caused diseases and those diseases brought by deuteromycetes fungi or fungi imperfecti and its cultivars.

 Replacing A Tree That Succumbed To Verticillium Wilt